 Is Among Us available on the Mac App Store?

-If you don’t have a Windows 10 PC, an Android device, or an iPhone, but you primarily use a Mac, then there are still a few ways to make Among Us work on a Mac.
+If you don’t have a Windows 10 PC, an Android device, or an iPhone, but you primarily use a Mac (2019 or older), then there are still a few ways to make Among Us work on a Mac.
 You can do so by following any one of the methods listed below.

 Method 1: Using Bluestacks Android emulator